 - Lost wages

 - Loss of an ability to work; and Pain and suffering

 If a person dies from complications from a drug, family members may also be able to recover damages for the wrongful death of their loved one, including:

 - Loss of economic support; and

 Therefore, if a jury finds the conduct of a company to be highly reckless, they may award punitive damages to punish the company and deter similar conduct in the future.
 If you received a Synvisc-One injection from the contaminated lot distributed between October and November 2017 and experienced a painful side effect, please speak to us to learn more about your rights.

 The Michael Brady Lynch Firm is currently accepting cases in all 50 states.
-Please use the form on this page or call toll-free 24 hours a day at 877-513-9517.
+Please use the form on this page or call the Synvisc recall number at 1-877-513-9517.